Schönhof (Görlitz): 13th to 16th century

 The Schönhof was thus located directly opposite the town hall and on the long-distance trade route Via Regia.
 Two further construction phases followed until 1400, during which it was fundamentally rebuilt again in 1400.
 Among other things, a hall was built on the eastern side of the courtyard, which was decorated with draperies, wood paneling and wall paintings.
 Two 3.5m tall pointed arch windows brought light into the room.
 They were decreased to 1.75m and 2.3m height before the town fire in 1525.

 In 1405 Wenceslaus IV stayed in the Schönhof.
 For this occasion a wooden walkway was built towards the town hall.
-The King Albert the Magnanimous, his son Ladislaus the Posthumous and George of Kunštát and Podebrady used the Schönhof as royal guesthouse.
+The King Albert the Magnanimous, his son Ladislaus the Posthumous and George of Poděbrady used the Schönhof as royal guesthouse.

 The owners of the building can be traced back continuously to 1400.
 Therefore, the first known owners are Niclas Merten and Caspar Geiske.
-In 1412 the building went to Consul Francisco Pleczil, followed by Kaspar Lelau (mayor during the Hussite wars) and Niclas Jeronimi (accused of high treason as a council member and expelled from the city in 1479).
+In 1412 the building went to Consul Francisco Pleczil, followed by Kaspar Lelau (mayor during the Hussite Wars) and Niclas Jeronimi (accused of high treason as a council member and expelled from the city in 1479).
 All owners belonged to the Görlitz establishment.

 In 1427 the building was a brewery and was allowed to brew beer six times a year.
 At this time, the three adjacent parts of the house are no longer listed as separate houses in the register of stories.
 Therefore, they must have been connected by a reconstruction before 1427.
 Probably between 1476 and 1479, the current basic structures of the house were created: the central hall was built, the masonry of the facade on the second floor was made of quarry stone and the windows were enclosed by masonry bricks with colored joints.
 The windows were arranged differently than today and the colored joints disappeared under the plaster from 1525.